 Many disorders can affect your retina, causing visual impairment.
 Some of the most common conditions include diabetic retinopathy, macular degeneration, retinal holes or tears, and retinal detachment.
-At KLM Eye MDs, the expert team of ophthalmologists, including retina specialist Dr. Moshe Szlechter, diagnoses and treats their patients in the Brooklyn and Greater New York areas to prevent vision loss due to retinal disease.
+At KLM Eye MDs, the expert team of ophthalmologists, including retina specialist Dr. Moshe Szlechter, diagnoses and treats their patients in the Midwood neighborhood of Brooklyn and Greater New York areas to prevent vision loss due to retinal disease.
 Call or book an appointment online to learn more.

 Diabetes is a term used to describe several conditions that all come down to your body’s inability to regulate blood sugar levels correctly.

 High blood sugar can have a devastating effect on your circulatory system, especially the very fragile blood vessels in your eyes.
 When your sugar levels are consistently high, it can cause the blood vessels in your retina to swell up and leak or close up entirely, preventing blood from getting through.

 This is the early stage of the disease when your blood vessels begin to leak, causing your retina and macula to swell.
 During this stage, your vision becomes blurry as a result of the damage.